 “This.”
 She unfolded a sheet of paper, a photo, and handed it to me.
-It was like a scenes of crime picture: little plastic signs with numbers on, dotted around the ground, and an arrow pointing to a singed spot of earth about the size of a dinner plate.
+It was like a scenes of crime picture: little plastic signs with numbers on, dotted around the ground, like a golf course for ants, and an arrow pointing to a singed spot of earth about the size of a dinner plate.
 “That’s the seat of the fire.”

 “And this is inside the gorilla enclosure?”